Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Challenges and Opportunities

-\paragraph{Low Usability and High Error Rates} Low usability stands as the primary barrier to the adoption of LLM-based test generation.
-Empirical studies indicate that raw generated test code often fails to compile due to missing symbols or API misuse, with pass rates frequently falling below 50\%~\cite{shang2025large, sapozhnikov2024testspark}.
+Our analysis reveals significant deficiencies in current LLM-based approaches across the critical dimensions of operational validity, functional effectiveness, and maintainability.

+\paragraph{Low usability and high error rates} Raw generated tests frequently fail to compile or execute, with pass rates often below 50\%~\cite{shang2025large, sapozhnikov2024testspark}.
+Yi et al.~\cite{yi2023exploring} and Johnsson~\cite{johnsson2024depth} reported that syntax errors and calls to non-existent methods remain prevalent, with success rates heavily dependent on prompt engineering and project complexity.
 This forces developers to invest significant effort in manual repair, negating the benefits of automation.
 For instance, one study reports that while 75\% of generated tests could compile successfully, only 34\% were able to pass execution~\cite{lops2025system}.
 Another large-scale empirical analysis further quantifies this issue, revealing that even for the best-performing fine-tuned models, the combined rate of compilation and execution failures exceeds 30\%~\cite{shang2025large}.
-These errors not only reduce the efficiency of automated workflows but also impose a heavy burden of manual review and repair on developers.
-To mitigate this issue, the research community has widely adopted a ``generate-validate-repair'' paradigm.
-Frameworks such as ChatUniTest~\cite{chen2024chatunitest} and ChatTester~\cite{yuan2024evaluating} exemplify this approach, implementing an iterative loop that captures compiler or runtime error messages and feeds them back into a new prompt to guide the LLM in self-correction.
-Concurrently, lightweight post-processors employing heuristic rules to fix common syntax defects, such as mismatched brackets or non-compliant test signatures, have also proven to be effective auxiliary measures~\cite{shang2025large, alagarsamy2024a3test}.
+In complex environments like autoware, basic prompting yields a compilation success rate of less than 10\% due to intricate C++ dependencies~\cite{wang2025fine}.
+The root causes are often hallucinated dependencies where the model guesses the existence of symbols that do not exist in the project.
+These errors not only reduce the efficiency of automated workflows but also impose a heavy burden of manual review and repair.
+While iterative repair loops can raise pass rates to over 70\%~\cite{ni2024casmodatest, gu2024improving}, the computational cost of these repeated API calls remains a bottleneck for real-time applications.